Find It Locally

 Employers in MA are required to provide written notice of pregnancy-related rights under the Massachusetts Pregnant Workers Fairness Act to all employees upon hire, and within ten days of learning of an employee’s pregnancy.
 This notification should include information on their right to be free from discrimination due to pregnancy or a condition related to pregnancy (including, but not limited to, lactation or the need to express breast milk for a nursing child).
 It should also include a statement regarding the employee’s right to reasonable accommodations for conditions related to pregnancy and should outline the process for seeking such accommodations.

 Employers in Massachusetts who have at least six employees are required to issue a written sexual harassment policy, distributing it to employees upon hire, and thereafter, annually.
 It is also recommended that employers conduct a training for all employees within one year of hire.
 You can find a model sexual harassment policy here.
 It is recommended that such policies also describe the employer’s adherence to anti-discrimination laws and clearly prohibit other forms of harassment on the basis of race, color, religion, national origin, ancestry, sex, gender identity, age, handicap (disability), participation in discrimination complaint-related activities, sexual orientation, genetics, or active military or veteran status.

-This webpage was last updated January 2019 and is based upon work supported by the U.S. Department of Agriculture’s (USDA) National Institute of Food and Agriculture under award 2016-70017-25423, and by the USDA Agricultural Marketing Service through grant 16FMPPMA0002.
+This webpage was last updated May 2021 and is based upon work supported by the U.S. Department of Agriculture’s (USDA) National Institute of Food and Agriculture under award 2018-70027-28588 and 2016-70017-25423 and by the USDA Agricultural Marketing Service through grant 16FMPPMA0002.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the USDA.